No Time to Die: Critical response

 Daniel Craig was praised for his final portrayal of James Bond.

 The film received praise from many film critics.
 Peter Bradshaw of The Guardian called it "an epic barnstormer" delivered "with terrific panache" and with "pathos, action, drama, camp comedy, heartbreak, macabre horror, and outrageously silly old-fashioned action".
-Robbie Collin of The Daily Telegraph described it as "extravagantly satisfying", "often very funny" with gadgets "both improbable and outrageous", and that it has been filmed with "gorgeous" cinematography, starting with "a sensationally thrilling and sinister prologue" and ending with a "moving conclusion".
+Robbie Collin of The Daily Telegraph described it as funny, "extravagantly satisfying", with "gorgeous" cinematography, starting with "a sensationally thrilling and sinister prologue" and ending with a "moving conclusion".
 Kevin Maher of The Times wrote: "It's better than good.
-It's magnificent"; he later named the film one of the best films of 2021.
+It's magnificent"; he later named it one of the best films of 2021.

-Barry Hertz of The Globe and Mail wrote that the film "makes sure that my eyes are following each and every oh-whoa stunt.
+Barry Hertz of The Globe and Mail wrote that the film "makes sure that my eyes are following every oh-whoa stunt.
 As well as guaranteeing that I actually care about whether (or, really, how) Bond gets out of this one."
 Mick LaSalle of the San Francisco Chronicle wrote that the film "takes its place among the best of the entire series", and concluded "Craig leaves the series in a mammoth, 163-minute extravaganza that audiences will be enjoying for decades.
 It's a lovely thing to see."
 K. Austin Collins of Rolling Stone described the film as being "just fine: sometimes intriguing, sometimes not, sometimes boring, sometimes not", adding: "It's a bit more successful if we think of it instead as a tribute to the Craig era, and to the star himself."

 Michael O'Sullivan of The Washington Post gave the film three out of four stars, writing that it was "a bit too long and a bit too complicated", but added that it was "also a fittingly complicated and ultimately perversely satisfying send-off for the actor".
 Peter Rainer of The Christian Science Monitor gave the film three out of five stars, writing: "It offers up the requisite thrills, stunts, and bad guys.
 Beautiful people abound, and 007 still knows how to fill out a tux."
 However, he questioned "Has James Bond become irrelevant?"